Young girl receiving treatment at the SLHS clinic

 About the Speech-Language-Hearing Clinic

 Welcome to the Northern Michigan University Speech-Language and Hearing Clinic.
-Our state-of-the-art facility is located in room 1513 of the West Science Building on the campus of NMU.
-The Speech-Language and Hearing Clinic is part of NMU’s Speech, Language and Hearing Sciences Program and the School of Clinical Sciences where we train undergraduate students to become speech-language pathologists.
+Our state-of-the-art facility is located in room 1513 of The Science Building on the campus of NMU.
+The Speech-Language and Hearing Clinic is part of NMU’s Speech, Language, and Hearing Sciences Program and the School of Clinical Sciences where we train undergraduate students to become Speech-Language Pathologists.

 All services at the clinic are provided by our students under the direct supervision of faculty who are certified by the American Speech-Language-Hearing Association.
 Our policies and procedures have been put into place to assure that each client’s experience in the clinic is highly productive and that we are able to offer the very best quality services to our patients.